 - 1. The Nursing Supervisor will ensure that all school nurses remain abreast of the symptoms that could indicate COVID-19 as the CDC and DHEC update these symptoms. - 2.
 All employees should screen for any COVID-related symptoms prior to leaving for work each day.
 If employees exhibit symptoms that are related to COVID-19, they should not report to work and should notify their supervisor as soon as possible. - 3.
-All employees must practice social distancing to the extent possible. - 4.
-Faculty/staff must wear a face covering on the school bus. - 5.
-Employees should assist with wiping down community use items and tools and disinfect personal workspaces after use with provided disinfectant. - 6.
-Employees should assist with wiping down commonly touched items used throughout the workday, including but not limited to telephones, copiers, pens/pencils, etc. - 7.
-Office staff should continuously sanitize their area using protocols established by the school administrator. - 8.
+Employees are encouraged to practice social distancing to the extent possible. - 4.
 Employees should avoid touching their faces and wash their hands thoroughly and often with soap and water for 20 seconds.
-In the absence of water, sanitize regularly. - 9.
-Before and after eating, employees should wash their hands thoroughly with soap and water. - 10.
-Schools should continue to promote common disease prevention strategies. - 11.
+In the absence of water, sanitize regularly. - 5.
+Before and after eating, employees should wash their hands thoroughly with soap and water.

+- 6. Schools should continue to promote common disease prevention strategies. - 7.
 Custodians will implement enhanced health and safety protocols for cleaning and disinfecting surfaces in shared areas.